Maverick (film): Box office

-The film earned $101,631,272 (55.5%) in North America and $81,400,000 (44.5%) elsewhere for a worldwide total of $183,031,272.
-This gross made it the 12th highest-grossing film in North America and the 15th highest-grossing film worldwide of 1994.
-As of 2013, the film is the 6th highest grossing Western film in North America.
+Maverick earned $101,631,272 (55.5%) in North America and $81,400,000 (44.5%) elsewhere for a worldwide total of $183,031,272.
+This made it the 12th-highest-grossing film in North America and the 15th-highest-grossing film worldwide of 1994.
+As of 2013, the film is the sixth-highest-grossing Western film in North America.

-Pre-release tracking showed that the film would open strongly,.
-During its opening weekend in North America, Maverick earned $17.2 million from 2,537 theaters – an average of $6,798 per theater – ranking as the number 1 film of the weekend, and took a total of $41.8 million over its first two weeks of release.
+Prerelease tracking showed that the film would open strongly.
+During its opening weekend in North America, Maverick earned $17.2 million from 2,537 theaters – an average of $6,798 per theater – ranking as the number-one film of the weekend, and took a total of $41.8 million over its first two weeks of release.

-The movie was a box office success as it grossed over $183 million worldwide.

 Critical response

 Maverick has received generally favorable reviews.
-On Rotten Tomatoes the film has a 67% rating based on reviews from 54 critics, with an average rating of 6/10.
+On Rotten Tomatoes the film has a 68% rating based on reviews from 56 critics, with an average rating of 6/10.
 The site's consensus states: "It isn't terribly deep, but it's witty and undeniably charming, and the cast is obviously having fun."
 On Metacritic it has a score of 62% based on reviews from 28 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.

 James Berardinelli, from reelviews.net, gave the film three and a half stars out of four.
 He stated, "The strength of Maverick is the ease with which it switches from comedy to action, and back again....it's refreshing to find something that satisfies expectations."
 Reviewing it for the Chicago Sun-Times, Roger Ebert gave the film three stars out of four, writing that the film is "the first lighthearted, laugh-oriented family Western in a long time, and one of the nice things about it is, it doesn't feel the need to justify its existence.
 It acts like it's the most natural thing in the world to be a Western."

 Other media

 In September 1994, Data East pinball released a pinball machine based on the film.
-The backglass featured the likeness of Mel Gibson, Jodie Foster and other stars of the film.
+The backglass featured the likeness of Mel Gibson, Jodie Foster, and other stars of the film.
+The game was the last to be released under the Data East name, with the company being sold to Sega and rebranded as Sega Pinball near the end of the game's production.
+As a result of this, a small number of Sega-branded Maverick machines are known to exist.